eric612/MobileNet-YOLO/.github/ISSUE_TEMPLATE/training-issue.md

 ---

-Model : yolov2 , yolov3 , ssd or segmentaion

-Backbone : mobilenet , ... , etc

-Questions :
+Questions : please describe problem here

 Log files : please upload files , do not copy and paste